Free vs paid podcast hosting – with so many free options available, you may wonder why anyone would pay.

 If your show takes off, you could be paying hundreds or thousands in fees.

-In comparison, $12.99/month for paid hosting where you are in full control of your show and monetization starts to look like a bargain!
+In comparison, with RSS.com for only $11.99/month (annual plan), you are in full control of your show.

 Top Reasons to Avoid Free Podcast Hosting Services Like Anchor